Meziani-EL-huocine/Memory_System-for-8-bit-microcontroller/README.md

-# Breadcrumbs Memory System for 8-bit Microcontroller
+# Memory System for 8-bit Microcontroller

 ## Overview
 This project focuses on the design of a memory system for an 8-bit microcontroller, implementing essential components like data memory, program memory, and output ports.
 The project is modular, with each component represented by a separate repository for easy development and reuse.